 As indicated above, when volunteering (i.e. where there is no obligation to do so and where the individual is not remunerated), it is not the intention of the Home Office to prevent individuals from carrying out those activities you describe in your response; all of which constitute valuable contributions to local communities, and facilitate community cohesion.
 However, it should be noted that it is not the nature of the activity which determines whether it constitutes volunteering or voluntary work, rather its arrangement, and it is therefore possible for these activities to be part of a voluntary work arrangement (for example if it were to be remunerated or with an obligation on the individual to carry out the activity).

-So we can be reassured, and hope that the current restrictions on migrant’s access to healthcare (as shown by changes that take effect on 23 October 2017), housing and welfare benefits (see here), and right to privacy (see paragraph 4 here) will not be extended to volunteering, as part of the Prime Minister’s xenophobic ‘hostile reception‘.
+So we can be reassured.
+Volunteering opportunities have not been curtailed, unlike migrant’s access to healthcare (as shown by changes that took effect on 23 October 2017), housing and welfare benefits (see here), and right to privacy (see paragraph 4 here), as part of the Prime Minister’s xenophobic ‘hostile reception‘.
 A society that asks about eligibility before acting with humanity has started its journey towards the horrors of ethnic cleansing.

 Instead, we can celebrate the fact that volunteering by migrants is a positive contribution to society, as was emphasised by the UNHCR report written by Rebecca Tuck in 2011 and the outcome of the 2013 Right to Volunteer campaign led by Refugee Action (see here).
 For myself, news reports of hostility and rejection merely strengthen my resolve to offer our guests a warm welcome.